Parallel-in-Time/pySDC/docs/contrib/02_continuous_integration.md

 > pytest -v pySDC/tests/test_nodes.py  # only test nodes generation
 > ```

+## Running CI on HPC from Pull-Requests

+With syncing the Github repository to a certain Gitlab instance, CI-Jobs can be run on HPC mashines.
+This can be helpfull for benchmarks or when hardware is needed that is not available in Github-Runners (e.g. access to GPUs)

+In order to use the synchronization, a few steps need to be done:

+- For Pull-Requests to the Parallel-in-Time PySDC repository:
+        - The Pull-Request needs to have the tag "gitlab-mirror" assigned to it.
+        - A person with write-permission (for the Parallel-in-Time pySDC repository) needs to trigger the workflow.
+This means, that a rerun might be needed if originally another person started the workflow.
+        - The workflow checks if the code can be merged.
+If this is not the case, the code is not mirrored and the workflow fails.
+If the code can be merged, this is done, so that the merged result is subject to the tests in Gitlab (as it is also implicitly done in Github)
+- For direct pushes to the Parallel-in-Time PySDC repository:
+        - No tags needed
+        - The code is mirrored to Gitlab, which triggers a new pipeline (as the code was changed)

+Regardless of why the Gitlab-Pipeline was triggered, the following holds true:

+- The return-state from Gitlab is transmitted to Github (Success/Failure) leading to the same result in Github
+- Logs from Gitlab are also transferred.
+The full logs of all jobs can be read from within Github.
+For better overview, these are folded, so unfolding is needed before reading.
+- Artifacts from Gitlab-Jobs are also transferred back to Github
+- Information, such as coverage is transferred to Github, but not yet merged across multiple Github workflows.
+Therefore, there is no complete summary of e.g. coverage-reports across all jobs in all workflows.

+### New HPC test-environment

+In order to create a new HPC test environment, the following steps need to be completed:

+- Create a new slurm job-script in `etc/juwels_*.sh`.
+The name and location of the file is important.
+- Adapt the `.gitlab-ci.yml` to include the new job-script.
+For this, add a name in the job "test_JUWELS" in the section `parallel: matrix: SHELL_SCRIPT`.
+The name there must match the name of the newly created file.
+As a starting point it is recommended to copy and adapt an existing file (e.g. `etc/juwels_cupy.sh`).

 ## Code coverage

 This stage allows to checks how much of the `pySDC` code is tested by the previous stage.
 It is based on the [coverage](https://pypi.org/project/coverage/) library and currently applied to the following directories :